 CONSTRUCTION SITE INJURY

 You may have a construction site injury which is covered under workers compensation laws.
 Work injuries may occur at a construction site that is not on land owned or controlled by your employer.
 If your work duties require you to be at a location outside of the employer’s offices, Missouri Worker’s Compensation Laws cover you.
+For injuries suffered at the employer’s workplace, see my page on Warehouse Injuries.

 Injuries are covered on the construction site itself.